tuonglab/ktbunya/README.md

   --partition PARTITION
                         If passed, overwrite partition.
   --qos QOS             QoS are used to control access to resources and apply sustainable limits.
 Accepts one of normal, gpu, debug, mig, sxm.
-  --dry_run             Print the command that would be run without running it.
+  --dryrun             Print the command that would be run without running it.
 ```

 So, for a typical job where you want something like 24 cores and 32gb of ram, all you need to do is: